 Food – Saksang, a spicy dish and a fiery culinary adventure from the heart of Batak, Indonesia, is a dish that’s as intriguing as it is delicious.

-Dear Readers, have you ever wondered what it’s like to taste a dish that’s both fiery and fascinating?
+Have you ever wondered what it’s like to taste a dish that’s both fiery and fascinating?
 Saksang, a traditional Batak stew, offers a unique culinary experience that will tantalize your taste buds and transport you to the heart of North Sumatra.

 Pork plays a central role in Batak cuisine, and saksang is no exception.
 Batak people have a deep-rooted connection with pigs, which are often raised as part of their livestock.
 Pork is considered a symbol of wealth and prosperity, and it’s frequently served at special occasions and celebrations.
 In saksang, the pork adds a rich, savory flavor that complements the other ingredients.